ELE101-2425Summer/ELE101-Installation/README.md

 # Good Luck!
 Need help, feel free to reach me at ytregitim@gmail.com.

-Wish you good luck and a good semester!
+Wish you good luck in installation!